 Have you noticed how many different wine bottle sizes and shapes there are in the market today?
 Traditional bottles from the major European wine regions remain in the majority, but who knows how long that will be the case.
 After a great late-night discussion at the recent Texas Wine and Grape Growers Association (TWGGA) Conference in San Marcos, TX, over several bottles of wine, of course, I decided to weigh in on this subject.
 I currently have a number of wines from several different wineries that just will NOT fit into the standard wine rack slots in my wine cellar.
 It is not my intent to do a “rant,” but rather to voice my concerns about the direction wineries seem to be headed as they package their products in larger and larger bottles.
+When it comes to wine, it’s all about the experience, and if you’re passionate about it, consider sharing your unique wine journeys through a vacation essay.
+It’s a delightful way to capture the essence of your wine adventures.
+As a wine enthusiast, I’ve come to appreciate the diversity in wine packaging and the stories behind each bottle.

 Pretty much everyone knows that packaging has a lot to do with the attractiveness of a product on the retail shelf, and can have a major impact on its sale.
 Marketing studies have suggested that more than 50% of all wines sold in the U.S. are purchased by women who are not specifically shopping for wine.
-The color, design and style of the label, as well as the capsule, and perhaps bottle shape, helps to draw attention to a particular wine that sits on the retail shelf with many, many other bottles.
+The color, design, and style of the label, as well as the capsule, and perhaps bottle shape, help to draw attention to a particular wine that sits on the retail shelf with many, many other bottles.
 How does a potential buyer distinguish which bottle goes into the shopping cart to pair with tonight’s supper?
 Without prior experience related to a particular brand or type of wine, surely the packaging can influence the final selection and purchase.

 With the years that I have spent in the wine industry, growing grapes, making wine, selling wine, serving wine, as well as purchasing and cellaring wine, my outlook when confronted with a large number of wine selections on the retail shelf is likely different than most customers.
 Having carefully and successfully studied the wine regions of the world, and tasted thousands of wines in the past, it is easier for me to recognize countries, regions, producers, grape varieties, and the more successful vintages.
 Without such prior knowledge and background, it certainly makes sense that packaging will play an important role when consumers select a wine at retail.